-The MBA Program requires a core of 31.5 credit hours of Breadth Course Requirements and 9 credit hours of elective courses.
-Students may also be required to take up to an additional 19.5 credit hours based on their business education, courses waived and direct business experience.
-A student must complete between 40.5 and 60 semester hours for an MBA, depending on how many pre-program courses are waived.
-Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, information systems, or forensic accounting to enrich the MBA.
+The MBA Program requires a core of 27 credit hours of Breadth Course Requirements and 6 credit hours of elective courses.
+Students may also be required to take up to an additional 19.5 credit hours based on their business education, courses waived, and direct business experience.
+A student must complete between 33 and 52.5 semester hours for an MBA, depending on how many pre-program courses are waived.
+Electives may be used to concentrate in the areas of business analytics, finance, forensic accounting, or global business.

 Breadth Course Requirements (27 semester hours)

 |PMBA-8210||Information Technology Management||3|

 |PMBA-8240||Applied Corporate Finance||3|